ikluft/prefvote/doc/PrefVote_CEF_input.md

 ### line

-PrefVote differs from the official CEF definition in allowing multipliers (quantifier and/or weight) to be in any order, as long as each appears no more than once.
-For strictly-defined CEF files, when both are specified then the weight must be first, followed by the quantifier.
+PrefVote differs from the official CEF definition in parsing multipliers (quantifier and/or weight) in any order, as long as each appears no more than once.
+For CEF files which strictly follow the official definition, when both are specified then the weight must be first, followed by the quantifier.
+PrefVote will not consider it an error if they are out of that order.

     tags = tags "," tag
     tags =/ tag